Ellie Black: 2020

-In February, Black made her season debut at Elite Canada where she only competed on uneven bars and balance beam, which she placed first and fourth on respectively.
+In February, Black made her season debut at Elite Canada and won the gold medal on the uneven bars.
 Then at the American Cup, she placed fifth in the all-around.
 She was scheduled to compete at the Tokyo World Cup taking place on April 4.
 However, the Tokyo World Cup was later canceled due to the coronavirus outbreak in Japan.

 2021

 Black competed at Elite Canada which was held virtually due to the COVID-19 pandemic in Canada.
 She finished first in the all-around and on the balance beam.
-She next competed at two virtual Technical Trials where she finished first in the all-around at both.
 She then competed at the Canadian Championships where she won her seventh national all-around title.
 Additionally, she finished first on the balance beam and second on the vault, uneven bars, and floor exercise.
 On June 17, she was officially named to Canada's 2020 Olympic team alongside Ava Stewart, Shallon Olsen, and Brooklyn Moors.
 During the Olympic qualification round, the Canadian team finished tenth, missing out on the team final.
 Individually, Black qualified for the all-around final in twenty-fourth place and for the balance beam final in sixth place, and she was the third reserve for the vault final.
 During a training session before the all-around final, she injured her left ankle on a balance beam dismount, causing her to withdraw from the all-around final.
-She still competed in the balance beam final despite the injury, and she finished in fourth place, only 0.134 points behind bronze medalist Simone Biles.
+She still competed in the balance beam final despite the injury, and she finished in fourth place, 0.134 points away from the bronze medal.
 After the Olympic Games, Black traveled across the United States on the Gold Over America Tour.

 2022

 Black won the all-around title at the virtual Elite Canada competition.
 She then competed at the City of Jesolo Trophy where she helped Canada finish third behind the United States and Italy.
-Individually, she won bronze on vault behind Coline Devillard and Asia D'Amato.
-In September, she competed at the Paris World Challenge Cup and won bronze on the balance beam behind Marine Boyer and Jade Carey and finished fourth on uneven bars.
+Individually, she won bronze on vault.
+In September, she competed at the Paris World Challenge Cup and won bronze on the balance beam.
+She also competed a brand new skill on the uneven bars, a piked clear-hip Tkatchev with ½ turn, and got the skill named after her in the Code of Points.
 Black was selected to compete at the World Championships in Liverpool alongside Laurie Denommée, Emma Spence, Sydney Turner, and Denelle Pedrick.
 She helped Canada qualify for the team final in eighth place and individually qualified for the all-around, vault, and balance beam finals.
 During the team final, Black competed on all four apparatuses and helped Canada win the bronze medal, their first team medal at the World Artistic Gymnastics Championships.
 This bronze medal also earned Canada a team quota for the 2024 Olympic Games.
 She then finished fifth in the all-around final with a total score of 54.732.
 In the vault event final, she finished fourth.
-Then in the balance beam final, she won the silver medal with a score of 13.566 behind Japan's Watanabe Hazuki.
+Then in the balance beam final, she won the silver medal with a score of 13.566.